jnsebgosselin/gwhat/docs/plotting_hydrograph.rst

           even if data are missing in the daily weather dataset.

-Water level manual measurements
+Water levels manual measurements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Water level measured manually during field visits can also be plotted on the hydrograph.
+Water levels measured manually during field visits can also be plotted on the hydrograph.
-This provides a quick and easy way to visually validate the automated measurements acquired with a water level datalogger.
+This provides a quick and easy way to visually validate the automated measurements acquired with a water-level data logger.

 To do so, the manual measurements must be saved in a csv or xls/xlsx file named :file:`water_level_measurements` in the :file:`Water Levels` folder